derbyjs/derby/index.md

 <small>Copyright &copy; 1999 Party Like It's.</small>
 {% endhighlight %}

-Note how in the above example, the context becomes each array item inside of the `#users` section.
+Note how in the above example, the context becomes each array item inside of the `#each users` section.
 Similarly, sections set scope when reffering to the name of an object.
 In addition to the local scope, template tags may refer to anything in the parent scope.

 #### Template